Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Preliminaries

-\begin{remark} Applying the maximum principle to the harmonic function $-\Re f$, it is easy to show that if a Bernstein function $f$ is not identically zero, then it is a self-map of $\UH$.
+Applying the maximum principle to the harmonic function $-\Re f$, it is easy to show that if a Bernstein function $f$ is not identically zero, then it is a self-map of~$\UH$.
 Therefore, the set $\BF$ of all Bernstein functions $f\not\equiv0$ is a subset of $\Hol(\UH,\UH)$.
-Moreover, $\BF$ is a topologically closed semigroup in $\UH$. \end{remark}
+Another cornerstone fact is that $\BF$ is a topologically closed semigroup in $\UH$.

 The class $\BF$ has been a basic tool for studying time-homogeneous branching processes; see \cite{Gre74,Kyp14,Sil68}.
 Among others, Silverstein \cite[Theorem 4]{Sil68} identified $\Gen(\BF)$, the set of all infinitesimal generators of the one-parameter semigroups in $\BF$, with the set of functions